mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 NOTE THIS SECTION DESCRIBES EMERGING PATTERNS OF BEHAVIOUR - BUT IT IS NOT CLEAR IF IT ANWSERS THE RESEARCH QUESTIONS DIRECTLY.
 ALSO DUPLICATION WITH NEXT CHAPTER - SO REFACTOR

+An additional fund which participant drew on in the design process was their home collaboration practices.

 #### Alternating coding

 The parent cedes the keyboard and mouse and sometimes swaps chairs to allow child to play test the game created.
 One parent-child pair alternate between use of keyboard and mouse.
 The parent is keen to give the child hands on experience when possible, noting "I resist the urge to fix things immediately when she struggles."